 1. To consume or possess alcohol, a student must twenty-one years old.
 The distribution of alcohol to underage individuals by any person is prohibited.

 2. Immoderate drinking by any student is prohibited.
 Immoderate drinking is defined as the use of alcohol, on- or off-campus, in a manner that results in intoxication or in behavior judged to be abusive, offensive, disorderly, unlawful or dangerous to others and/or themselves.
-Student Affairs or Campus Safety staff will decide whether or not a student has been consuming alcohol immoderately.
+Student Affairs or University of Dallas Police Department staff will decide whether or not a student has been consuming alcohol immoderately.

 3. Driving any vehicle while under the influence of alcohol is strictly prohibited and subject to sanctions under the Code of Conduct.

 1. Students of legal drinking age are permitted to drink in moderation and to store alcoholic beverages in their own residence hall rooms or in their student apartment if all other residents and guests of that room or apartment are of legal drinking age.
 Students of legal drinking age must store alcohol in an inconspicuous manner (i.e. in the refrigerator or closet).
 If one roommate is of legal drinking age and the other roommate is not of legal drinking age, no alcohol can be possessed, consumed or stored in the room or apartment.
 Students of legal drinking age are not permitted to consume alcohol in the rooms of underage students.
 Underage students may not be present in a room where students who are of age are consuming alcohol.

 2. The consumption of alcoholic beverages and the possession of open containers, except at University-approved events (see Hosting Guidelines below), are restricted to the Rathskeller and the residence hall rooms and student apartments of students of legal age, in which all residents of the room or apartment and guests are of legal drinking age.